Skip to content

 At that time, the Organization of African Unity (OAU) was established to foster collaboration among newly independent countries.
 The OAU aimed to support the fight against colonialism and promote political and economic ties across the continent.

-May 25th, chosen as the official date to commemorate the OAU’s founding, became a symbol of Africa’s unity.
+May 25th was chosen as the official date to commemorate the OAU’s founding, and over the years it has became a symbol of Africa’s unity.

-This day has since evolved into a celebration of solidarity and progress, emphasizing African nations’ shared goals.
+Since its inception, this day has evolved into a celebration of solidarity and progress, emphasizing African nations’ shared goals.
 It stands as a reminder of the ongoing journey towards economic development, social cohesion, and regional integration.

 Over the years, Global Africa Day has highlighted the continent’s achievements in arts, sports, science, and diplomacy.